yawnston/querycat/lang_tests.md

 # Algorithm

 // TODO: morphism cardinality meaning -> what does it mean?
+    - it always is 0,1 lower, 1 upper
 // TODO: traversing morphisms with minus -> we always do inner join anyways? why does it matter?
+    - technically it can be just inner join, but maybe left/right join is faster? -> evaluate, try to maybe find a paper about it

 ## Creating query plan

-For each distinct morphism in query `WHERE` clause:
+For each morphism in query `WHERE` clause:
     If morphism is only in one kind:
         Assign morphism to that kind
     Else morphism is in multiple kinds:
         Create query plans for all possibilities

+-> only allow selecting from morphisms which have their root in the `WHERE` clause
+    -> otherwise we can e.g. try to select all products from orders collection in mongo (can be incomplete, duplicities)

 // TODO: do we need to prune invalid plans?
 Like could not using the whole inlined morphism be invalid?

-Query plan = list of distinct morphisms, each has a source kind assigned, maximal contiguous subgraphs from the same DB are called query parts
+Query plan = list of morphisms, each has a source kind assigned, maximal contiguous subgraphs from the same DB are called query parts
+    -> example of non contiguous: customers and orders in postgre, but not between them -> not distinct - recursion (we try to do the whole recursion in the system at the same time if it supports it) -> transitivity vs repeated query parts (+ create example for each case)

+-> constraint of our approach: we only consider explicit statements, not user defined functions

 ## Creating join plans for each query plan

 For each pair of neighboring query parts:
-    Find intersection schema object (always exists, exactly 1) Define instance category join in this schema object (always inner join) For both query parts, add selection of `ids` properties of the intersection schema object
+    Find intersection schema object (always exists, can be multiple if multiple identifiers) Define instance category join in this schema object (always inner join) For both query parts, add selection of `ids` properties of the intersection schema object

 For each query part:
-    // TODO: determine reasons that it cannot be satisfied (e.g. no support for joins and multiple kinds) If query part cannot be satisfied by 1 query:
+    // TODO: determine reasons that it cannot be satisfied (e.g. no support for joins and multiple kinds)
+    // TODO: merge graph traversal and join capability into just join capability If query part cannot be satisfied by 1 query:
         Split query part into multiple so that each can be satisfied with 1 query For each cross-cutting statement for this query part: